Reviews You Can Rely On

 We spent hundreds of hours working at our lab stations with the 8 most promising ergonomic keyboards available today in a mission to determine the most enjoyable typing device for your office.
 We paid mindful attention to each model's overall comfort, the learning curve required to use each one, and how loud they are to your housemates or coworkers.
 Our findings can help just about anyone to search out the right model for their needs.
 Whether you are looking for a mellow transition into a new keyboard, full customization, or if you are a bargain shopper, we have you covered.

 At GearLab, we fully understand the need to have a comfortable workspace.
-We've tested hundreds of products intended to improve your home office setting, from larger office furniture like best chairs to items like standing desk mats, the best keyboards, including wireless keyboards, the best wireless mice, and top-ranked printers.
+We've tested hundreds of products intended to improve your home office setting, from larger office furniture like best chairs to items like standing desk mats, keyboards, including wireless keyboards, wireless mice, and top-ranked printers.
 If you are an avid gamer, we have a best gaming keyboard review for that too.

 1